Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 This article will discuss the different tools and servies available to implement internet traffic from Azure VMware Solution in a hybrid environment consisting of the Azure VMware Solution private cloud, Azure, and an On-premises data center.
 Also, this document also discuss how to increase network security, resiliency, and design for scale using Azure Landing Zone best practices.

-## Default Route Advertisement from On-Premises
+## Internet Breakout -  On-Premises

 Lets first look at a basic setup.
 In Azure VMware Solution, you create a segment(s) and under that segment, you have some VM's that you want to install some packages on from the internet.